Projections of SDEs onto Submanifolds

-\begin{rem} Throughout this paper we have also neglected to consider random initial conditions, e.g.\ $X_0 = \xi$ with $\xi$ an $\mathcal F_0$-measurable, square integrable random variable.
-However these do not pose a problem, as replacing $y_0$ with an $M$-valued $\xi$ in \autoref{maintheoremV} results in no change in the optimal coefficients. \end{rem}

-\begin{rem} Note that the form (It\^o or Stratonovich) the initial SDE is provided in is irrelevant: if we had begun with \autoref{StratSDE} instead of \autoref{sde} the optimality criterion would still have led us to the It\^o-vector projection, which for the Stratonovich drift would have taken the form $\overrightarrow b$ in \autoref{btable}.
-The only reason to start with an It\^o SDE is that the good behaviour of It\^o calculus w.r.t.\ local martingales makes it possible to express the optimal coefficients as functions of the values of the coefficients of the original SDE, without reference to their derivatives. \end{rem}
+\begin{rem} Note that the form (It\^o or Stratonovich) the initial SDE is provided in is irrelevant: if we had begun with \eqref{StratSDE} instead of \eqref{sde} the optimality criterion would still have led us to the It\^o-vector projection, which for the Stratonovich drift would have taken the form $\overrightarrow b$ in \eqref{btable}.
+The only reason to start with an It\^o SDE is that the calculations are simpler, and it is possible to express the optimal coefficients as functions of the values of the coefficients of the original SDE, without reference to their derivatives. \end{rem}

-\begin{rem} We expect the optimality of the It\^o-vector projection to extend to SDEs driven by semimartingales more general than Brownian motion.
-In simple cases this can be inferred from \autoref{maintheoremV}.
-For instance if $W$ is a correlated Brownian motion, $\dif[W^\alpha, W^\beta]_t = \varrho^{\alpha \beta} \dif t$, with $\varrho$ constant and positive definite, taking the Cholesky decomposition $\varrho = LL^\intercal$ ensures $L^{-1} W$ is a standard Wiener process.
-Then we can write the It\^o differentials $\dif W$ as $L \dif (L^{-1} W)$, apply \autoref{maintheoremV}, and rewrite the differentials without the $L$'s, obtaining the optimally projected SDE